full-spectrum/neo4clj/docs/examples.md

 To make it easier to fetch nodes and relationships, we have made a function to do it all in one single call.

-The `nodes` key dictates which nodes to get.
-The entries are lookup representations.
+The `nodes` key specifies a vector of [lookup representations](representations.md#lookup) of node to get from the database.
-The `relatioships` key dictates which relationships needs to exists between the nodes.
-The entries are relationship representations.
+The `relatioships` key specifies a vector of [relationship representations](representations.md#relationship) which needs to exists between the nodes to match.
-The `returns` key dictates which entities to return as the result of the call.
-This is a vector of ref-id from the nodes and relationship keys.
+The `returns` key specifies a vector of `ref-id` from the other two keys to return as the result of the call.

-To learn more about the Clojure representation of a get graph structure and it's individual parts please see our [representations](representations.md) page

 ~~~clojure
 (client/get-graph